marcomarino123/magnopy/docs/source/contribute/index.rst

   pre-commit install

 Now, every time you commit the code, pre-commit will check it for you.
+If some checks fail, pre-commit will automatically fix them and abort the commit.
+You need to add the fixed files to the staging area and commit again.

 .. hint::
   If you want to run pre-commit manually, you can use the following command::